T-Hisa/MyMediaApp/README.md

   ~Next, execute the foolowing command to generate databases for developing.~

   ~`docker-compose run web rails db:seed`~

+# How to start developing
+  By executing the following command, the server for developing starts.

+    `docker-compose up`

 # How to run the test suite
   Execute the following command.